FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

     the patcher on each version.

 patcher::IPatcher
-    Base class for patcher.
+    Base class for patchers.

 patcher::DefaultPatcher
-    Patcher use by default.
-It performs the date migration in two pass: first applies the structural patches recursivly on each sub-objects, then applies the semantic patches.
+    Patcher used by default.
+It performs the date migration in two steps: first it applies the structural patches recursivly on each sub-object and then applies the semantic patches.

 IPatch
     Base class for structural and semantic patches.
 It provides an ``apply()`` method that must be implemented in